andrew-gordon/Gord0.ChunkyMonkey.CodeGenerator/README.md

 - Support `Memory<T>`
 - Support `ReadOnlyMemory<T>`
 - Analyzer warning when `[Chunk]` is used on a class containing a collection property without a getter and setter.
-- Analyzer warning when `[ChunkMember]` is applied to a collection property without a getter and setter.

 ## Versions